 A quick answer to your question

-Is that ginseng is not contraindicated in your case.
+is that ginseng is not contraindicated in your case.
 You can try the best 6-year-old sliced ginseng (liang or better) from a reliable source (Korea, Taiwan).
 I suggest you read our page on general use of ginseng .
 I would like to point out that the use of medicinal plants for the treatment of specific diseases requires medical supervision.
-And now that I have already said the most important thing, I would like to make a few other remarks.
+And now that I have said the most important thing, I would have allowed several more comments.

 In fact, ginseng can help with hypertension